AndresPomi/Context-Search/README.md

 # Context-Search
-Commented script MarkovFPT.wls (in Mathematica version 12) and Readme document with instructions
+Commented script MarkovFPT.wls (in Mathematica version 12) and Readme-Instructions document with instructions